OpenProteinAI/openprotein-docs/src/poet/generate-sequences.md

 ## Next steps

-Now that you can generate custom sequences, use the **Structure Prediction** toolon high scoring sequences to visualize their structural implication or use **Substitution Analysis** to view possible improvements to a sequence.
+Now that you can generate custom sequences, use the [Structure Prediction](../structure-prediction/using-structure-prediction.md) tool on high scoring sequences to visualize their structural implication or use [Substitution Analysis](./substitution-analysis.md) to view possible improvements to a sequence.